learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 >
 > -Yukihiro Matsumoto,  *The Philosophy of Ruby, A Conversation with Yukihiro Matsumoto, Part I*

-As programers, we combine the functions of inventors and artists and the code we write should be designed to function well, be flexible to accommodate future change and be organized in a sensical, logical and even beautiful way.
+As programers, we combine the functions of inventors and artists and the code we write should be designed to function well, be flexible to accommodate future change, and be organized in a sensical, logical, even beautiful way.
 In the words of Sandi Metz, author of Principles of Object Oriented Design (POODR),

 > We are modern craftspeople, building structures that make up present-day reality, and no less than bricklayers or bridge builders, we take justifiable pride in our accomplishments.
 >